-A consortium delivers the programme to business schools across the UK.
-The programme is accredited by the Small Business Charter (SBC) and is supported by the Department for Business, Energy and Industrial Strategy.
+Portsmouth Business School delivers the programme, which is accredited by the Small Business Charter (SBC) and is supported by the Department for Business and Trade.

 This is not just another government scheme.
 The programme gets right to the heart of the issues you're facing, but that you may struggle to solve alone.
 The course is practical, and you don’t need an academic background.
 We'll support you every step of the way.